marcel0ll/tree-sitter-test/README.md

 Currently this code is kind broken, I am struggling with strings dynamic reallocation in C and probably making some mistake with pointers and values.

+## node-version

+There is also a first experiment using tree-sitter node bindings